 On January 31, 2006, the ACIR presented a report to the CCIR regarding its findings and recommending a policy of divestment.
-In February 2006, the Yale Corporation voted unanimously to divest from seven oil and gas companies operating in Sudan, as well as from obligations of the Sudanese government.
-Click here to read more about the Sudan Divestment.
+In February 2006, the Yale Board of Trustees voted unanimously to divest from seven oil and gas companies operating in Sudan, as well as from obligations of the Sudanese government.
+On February 23, 2013, Yale’s divestment policy was clarified to align with the policy of the U.S. and the international community to support the independence of South Sudan.
+Click here to read more about Sudan Divestment.

 On August 27, 2014, the CCIR issued a public statement on climate change, which incorporated new proxy voting guidelines for implementation by the ACIR.
 Specifically, the guideline provides: